GoogleCloudPlatform/cloud-run-release-operator/README.md

 most relevant values are:

 - `-healthcheck-offset=30m`: When assessing the candidate's health, the Release Manager will get metrics about the candidate revision from the last 30 minutes
-- `-min-requests=100`: The Release Manager expects `100` requests in the past 30
-  minutes (given by `healthcheck-offset`).
-If no enough requests were made in that interval, no rollout or rollback is performed even if the other metrics show a healthy/unhealthy candidate
 - `-max-error-rate=1`: By default, the only health criteria is a expected max server error rate of 1%
-- `-min-wait=30m`: If the candidate revision got the minimum number of requests and was healthy, it can be rolled out further only if 30 minutes since last roll out has elapsed.
-If the candidate was unhealthy, however, it is rolled back independent of the elapsed time since last rollout.
+- `-min-wait=30m`: If the candidate revision is healthy, it can be rolled out further only if 30 minutes since last roll out has elapsed.
+If the candidate was unhealthy, however, it is rolled back independent of the elapsed time.

 The configuration values can be changed as described in the [configuration section](#configuration).